4 months as an international student in Canada: Here is my 2 cents.

 I could easily ask questions and seek guidance.
 We also have a great online library resource that I found really useful.

+Lastly, being in class with other bright minds who were humble enough to provide clarity when needed also helped.
 My advice to you is to always ask questions.
 Do not be shy.
 This is what you paid your school fees for.
 Make sure you use every part of your school fees.
+I did this by using the writing centre services, counselling services, and the other extra services provided in school.
+You paid for it, make the best use of your time in school.
+So, when thinking of a province to school in Canada, consider the following:

 1. The course you want to study: click here to search for Universities with your courses in Canada